sobotka/AgX-S2O3/README.md

 no such correspondence beyond broad and hand wavy things.
 Always remember that we are adjusting normalized stimuli wattages when adjusting RGB, and as such, it's all mumbo jumbo janky in terms of what we are trying to control.
-No amount of misleading knobs, pulleys, widgets, wheels, and other ephermera, no matter how much an author professes with language, will *affect* the cognized elements.
+No amount of misleading knobs, pulleys, widgets, wheels, and other ephemera, no matter how much an author professes with language, will *affect* the cognized elements.
 The metrics of all curves are normalized RGB wattages, and as such, the curve formula employed herein is detached from the more